-While a groom will want to have his best buddies and the men in his life that mean the most to him, he should also make sure that he has a group that is responsible enough to handle their duties or at least one person who is willing to pick up the slack for the others.
+While a groom will want to have his best buddies and the men in his life that mean the most to him, he should also make sure that he has guys that are responsible enough to handle their duties or at least one person who is willing to pick up the slack for the others.

 Role of a Groomsman